launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/server-side/ruby-sdk.md

 ---
 This reference guide documents all of the methods available in our Ruby SDK, and explains in detail how these methods work.
 If you want to dig even deeper, our SDKs are open source-- head to our [Ruby SDK GitHub repository](https://github.com/launchdarkly/ruby-server-sdk) to look under the hood.
 The online [Ruby API docs](https://www.rubydoc.info/gems/launchdarkly-server-sdk) contain the programmatic definitions of every class and method.
 Additionally you can clone and run a [sample application](https://github.com/launchdarkly/hello-ruby) using this SDK.
 <Callout intent="alert">
-  <Callout.Title>RubyGem</Callout.Title>
+  <CalloutTitle>RubyGem</CalloutTitle>
-   <Callout.Description>Due to a bug in recent versions of RubyGems, versions 2.4.x (of RubyGems, not of Ruby) are not compatible with the LaunchDarkly Ruby SDK.</Callout.Description>
+   <CalloutDescription>Due to a bug in recent versions of RubyGems, versions 2.4.x (of RubyGems, not of Ruby) are not compatible with the LaunchDarkly Ruby SDK.</CalloutDescription>
 </Callout>

 ## Getting started